echoprotocol/echowiki/api-reference/echo-node-api/database-api.md

 #### Returns

-An set of public keys.
+A set of public keys.

 ```json
 {